 Winter is upon us and those longer hours of darkness coupled with the colder temperatures can make many people experience those “winter blues.”
-Throw in a pandemic where we are isolating from others, and I’m afraid we are going to see more people experiencing those blues and maybe worse this season.
-I have become much more aware recently of the signs of mental health issues having just completed Mental Health First Aid (MHFA) and Trauma-Informed Care trainings, and also co-facilitating a youth mental health awareness program called Your Thoughts Matter.
+Add the complications of COVID like continued distancing from others and the mental fatigue experienced by the longevity of the pandemic, and I’m afraid we are going to see more people experiencing those blues this season.
+I am much more aware of the signs of mental health issues having become a certified trainer for Mental Health First Aid (MHFA) and Trauma-Informed Care trainings.
 I would highly recommend anyone to complete MHFA as the purpose is to help you recognize when someone is having difficulties and be able to respond in a helpful way.
-And it is very likely that you will need to be there for someone in that circumstance since according to the National Alliance of Mental Illness, one in four American adults is diagnosed with a mental disorder in their lifetime and half of those disorders begin by age 14 and three quarters by age 24.
+And it is very likely that you will need to be there for someone in that circumstance since according to the National Alliance of Mental Illness, one in five American adults is diagnosed with a mental illness each year and half of those disorders begin by age 14 and three quarters by age 24.

 There are many ways to try and prevent those winter blues from sneaking up on us and to maintain positive mental health.
 Here are just a few tips to get started:

 - Do your best to get outside despite the cold.
 Studies show that certain scents within nature, such as jasmine, pine and lilacs have been shown to reduce stress and anxiety.
 Also getting your Vitamin D by soaking in some sun along with breathing in phytoncides (airborne chemicals that plants give off to protect themselves) maintains a healthy and strong immune system.
 More energy and improved focus have also been proven to be results of spending time outside.